12 Common SaaS Procurement Mistakes and Ways to Avoid them

 2. Poor Negotiation

 The second typical mistake is failing to negotiate SaaS contracts properly.
-Often, businesses assume the software's cost cannot be lowered and don’t make much effort to negotiate.
+Assuming software pricing is fixed is one of the most costly procurement mistakes & don’t make much effort to negotiate.

 However, that is not true; you don’t have to pay the list price every time, and there is always room for negotiation.
 But to effectively negotiate, procurement teams must clearly understand the requirements.